mendersoftware/mender-docs/08.Server-integration/08.SAML-Federated-Authentication/02.azure-entra-id/docs.md

 ## Setup

 ![](01-new-application.png)

 1. Under Azure Entra ID, select the creation of a new application.

 ![](02-create-new-app.png)

 1. Select the creation of your own application
 2. Give it an arbitrary name
-3. And select it as a Non-gallery application
+3. Select it as a non-gallery application

 ![](03-confing-ent-app.png)